Royappan Antony Muthu: Career as Bishop

-On March 6, 1971, Muthu was nominated as the Bishop of Vellore.
-He was consecrated bishop on April 21, 1971.
-He established 24 convents in the Diocese of Vellore.
-He established Perpetual Adoration Monastery of Sisters of Poor Clare at Rangapuram, Sathuvachary.
-He also erected 17 new parishes.
+On March 6, 1971, Muthu was nominated as the Bishop of Vellore; he was consecrated bishop on April 21, 1971.
+He succeeded Bishop David Maryanayagam Swamidoss Pillat.

+Mathu established 24 convents in the Diocese of Vellore.
+He established Perpetual Adoration Monastery of Sisters of Poor Clare at Rangapuram, Sathuvachary as well erecting 17 new parishes.
 He also saw to the needs of the retired priests in getting a house constructed at Sathuvachary, Vellore.
 A Mother and Child welfare programme was organized with the help of Catholic Relief Services.

 1975 boundary change

 During Muthu's period as Bishop, by a decision dated 20 January 1975, of the Sacred Congregation for the Evangelization of Peoples, the five taluks of the civil district of Chittoor, namely Chittoor, Palmaner, Kuppam, Bangaupalam and Satyavedu belonging to the Diocese of Vellore were detached from it and added to the Diocese of Nellore, Andhra Pradesh.

 Muthu died on December 19, 1980.

+He was succeeded by Bishop Michael Augustine.